Skip to Main Content

 Windsor Sonoma 1992-08 3 436 100% CPI, 6% Cap No Rent Stabilization Title VIII, Chapter 1

-Tuesday, November 15, 2022 – City-by-city rent control rules in California, with information on other protections for tenants.
+Tuesday, February 20, 2024 – City-by-city rent control rules in California, with information on eviction protection.

-Here is a chart of California cities and counties with rent control laws and a synopsis of what those laws say.
+This chart indicates which California cities and counties have rent control laws, along with a summary of the local law.
 Information about limits on evictions and other protections for renters is below the chart.
-Keep in mind the chart provides only summaries of the law, and the full law may contain important additional details that impact your situation.
+Keep in mind the chart provides only rent-cap summaries, and the actual law might contain important additional details and tenant protections that apply to your situation.
+For more information on the many local ordinances that affect rent and evictions, including relocation assistance and owner move-ins, see our detailed Rent Control Chart for California.

 1. Alameda